Why You Feel Stuck: A Nervous System Perspective on Stress, Patterns & Adaptation

 Over time, this increased awareness allows the nervous system to reorganise itself.

-Not by pushing…but by upgrading the patterns it’s been running.
+Not by pushing…but by upgrading the operating system through which these old patterns have been running.

 Moving Out of “Stuckness”